learn-co-curriculum/dsc-pandas-groupby/README.md

-# Split, Apply and Combine in Pandas
+# Pandas Groupby

 ## Introduction

-In this lab, we're going to learn how to use `.groupby()` statements in Pandas to split, apply and group data sets.
+In this lab, you'll learn how to use `.groupby()` statements in Pandas to summarize datasets.

 ## Objectives
 You will be able to:
-* Understand why split, apply and combines are useful for DataFrames
 * Understand what a groupby object is and split a DataFrame using a groupby
-* Use an `apply` on a DataFrame using a named function or a lambda function
+* Create aggregate data view using the groupby method on a pandas DataFrame

 ## Using `.groupby()` statements

-Consider an example of the titanic dataframe:
+Consider an example of the titanic DataFrame:

 <img src='images/titanic_1.png'>

-During the Exploratory Data Analysis phase, one of the most common tasks we'll want to do is split our dataset into subgroups and compare them to see if we can notice any trends.
-For instance, we may want to group the passengers together by gender or age.
-We can do this by using the `.groupby()` function built-in to pandas DataFrames.
+During the Exploratory Data Analysis phase, one of the most common tasks you'll want to do is split our dataset into subgroups and compare them to see if you can notice any trends.
+For instance, you may want to group the passengers together by gender or age.
+You can do this by using the `.groupby()` function built-in to pandas DataFrames.

-To group passengers by gender, we would type:
+To group passengers by gender, you would type:

 ```python
 df.groupby('Sex')